 While transformed, the character retains his own Smarts, Spirit, Hindrances, Edges, and linked skills (though he may not be able to use some or all of them depending on the form - GM's call).
-He gains the animal's Agility, Strength, Vigor, and linked skills and cannot use most devices that require humanoid form.
-He has no capacity for speech and cannot use his own powers, though he may continue to maintain powers previously activated.
+He gains the animal's Agility, Strength, Vigor, and linked skills and cannot use devices that require humanoid form.
+He has no capacity for speech and cannot activate powers, though he may continue to maintain powers previously activated.